EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/node-types.rst

 * This data represents units of terabytes, which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

-If you want to start an archive node you need to run the :guilabel:`Erigon` client.
+If you want to start an archive node you need to run :guilabel:`Erigon` or  :guilabel:`Reth` client.
 Take into account that you will need a 4 TB SSD disk and the sync time will take several days.

 Staking node